 - Another inmate or resident, while under the supervision and care of the facility.

-- Another attorney in connection with this claim does not currently represent you.
+- Another attorney does not currently represent you in your detention center claim.

 - You have not previously signed a contract with another law firm for this specific abuse case.